hamlet-io/docs/docs/integrations/jenkins/examplelibrary/examples/deploy/accept-release.md

 Loads environment variables from the Hamlet [`<product>.properties`](../../../pipelines/dotproperties) file.

 ### Prepare
-Prepare the Jenkins execution environment, validate the approval and update the Hamlet CMDB to reflect the acceptance.
+Prepare the Jenkins execution environment, validate the acceptance and update the Hamlet CMDB to reflect the acceptance.

 ## Post Job
 After running this pipeline will notify a defined slack channel of either success or failure.